Minisungam/BenSimmonsBot/README.md

 - [x] /shutdown - Safely shuts down the bot.
 Only the user id specified in ".env" can do this.
 ### Recursive Functions
 - [x] Transactions - Will pull player transaction data from NBA.com and puts it into the selected channel.
-- [ ] Displays the current day's games and their scores, and keeps the message up to date.
+- [ ] Daily Scores - Displays the current day's games and their scores, and keeps the message up to date.
 (UNTESTED)

 ## Install
 `pip install -r requirements.txt`